Littoral zone of Southern Brittany

 Conclusion

 Since Carter (1932), several studies dealed with the epipelic diatom flora of the littoral zones of Western Europa (Round 1960, Hendey 1964, Malissen 1973, Riaux et Germain 1980 ; see Bibliography).
-In the studied brackish zones (estuaries, mud flats, salt marshes), the number of epipelic species varies around 50 in hundred.
-The specific variety of the diatom flora of the 4 stations that we have considered is of the same order.
+In the studied brackish zones (estuaries, mud flats, salt marshes), the number of epipelic species varies around 50 to hundred.
+The specific variety of the diatom flora of the 4 stations that we have considered is in the same order.
 Most of the species we have listed are characteristic of brackish littoral zones.

 Return to Benthic communities